Warren Miller (director): Early years

-Later work
+Career

 After Miller showed his skiing and surfing films to friends, with accompanying commentary, he began to receive invitations to show and narrate them at parties.
-In 1949, he founded Warren Miller Entertainment [WME] and began producing one feature-length ski film per year.
-He lent money to rent halls and theaters, and charged admission to his shows.
+In 1949, he founded Warren Miller Entertainment (WME) and began producing one feature-length ski film per year.
+He borrowed money to rent halls and theaters, and charged admission to his shows.
 He booked show halls near ski resorts so that he could film the next year's footage during the day, and show the current film in the evening.
 Before long he was showing his films in 130 cities a year.